minvws/nl-kat-coordination/rfd/0004-deduplication.md

 different organization.
 This can be done when OOIs are created, updated and deleted instead of doing that check on every boefje run.
 We might also do something similar when environment settings are updated.

+#### Implementation of algorithm 2

+In the katalogus database we store a hash of the environment settings.
+We will add an endpoint in the katalogus or change the existing endpoint so that mula can fetch the boefje information together with the environment hashes for each organization.

+Mula will then add all the organizations to the task.
+The list of organizations will then be passed to the boefje runner when the boefje runner requests tasks.
+After the task is executed the boefje runner will save the raw files for all the organizations.